cs50/labs/hello/README.md

 #### Use of undeclared identifier?

-Seeing the below, perhaps atop other errors?
+Seeing the below, perhaps stop other errors?

 ```
 error: use of undeclared identifier 'string'; did you mean 'stdin'?